sunnyrai2003/ecommerce_synthetic_dataset/README.md

 ## **Kaggle Link**

-You can access the dataset on Kaggle [here](https://storage.googleapis.com/kagglesdsdata/datasets/6043209/9849088/ecommerce_synthetic_dataset).
+You can access the dataset on Kaggle [here].